Singularities of the Chern-Ricci flow: The Chern--Ricci flow on varieties with log terminal singularities

 We have the following definition. \begin{definition} The \emph{Ricci curvature form} of $\omega_Y$ is $\textrm{Ric}(\omega_Y):=-\dc\log h$. \end{definition} We recall the {\em slope} of a quasi-psh function $\phi$ at $y$ in the sense of~\cite{berman2019kahler}.
 Choosing local generators $(f_j)$ of the maximal ideal $\mathfrak{m}_y$ of $\mathcal{O}_{Y,y}$, we define

 Note that this definition is independent of the choice of $(f_j)$.
 By \cite[Theorem A.2]{berman2019kahler} there is $C>0$ such that for any log resolution $\pi:X\to Y$, with $E$ a prime divisor lying above $y$.
-In particular, the Lelong numbers of $\phi\circ\pi$ is sufficiently small if the $s(\phi,y)$ is also sufficiently small at all points $y\in Y$.
+In particular, the Lelong numbers of $\phi\circ\pi$ are sufficiently small if the $s(\phi,y)$ is also sufficiently small at all points $y\in Y$.
+We refer to~\cite{pan2025-Lelong-numbers} for related results.